bitlogik/uniblow/README.md

 keys card.
 By design, there's no way to extract any private key from the card after the setup.
 The only way to recover the wallet keys is to perform a new initialization and input the same mnemonic provided.
-Note that the SeedWatcher device gives you a temporary and fast access to these keys from the mnemonic, thanks to Cryptnox BIP39 compatibility.
+Note that the SeedWatcher device also gives you a temporary and fast access to these keys from the mnemonic, thanks to Cryptnox BIP39 compatibility.

 Uniblow doesn't use many advanced features of this wallet, but only simple stuff, to keep it simple and providing the same user experience as the others devices.
 Uniblow uses the Cryptnox card only with a simple PIN authentication method.

-Uniblow can initialize a blank card.
+Uniblow can setup and initialize a blank card.

 If the card was not initialized using Uniblow, the card needs to be in a state :